A wonderful time of year

 Malls, shopping centers and individual stores appeared to be doing brisk business as Mauians rushed out to scoop up Black Friday Week and early-season specials.

-For a few days, we have shaken off the specter of “fiscal cliffs” and broken websites to go out and give some thought to our families’ Christmas presents.
 The holidays are a chance to reflect on what a wonderful island, state and country we live in.

 In short, the holidays are a time to feel good about ourselves again.